dlebansais/Easly-Language/Doc/Nodes/Instruction/AttachmentInstruction.md

 The attachment instruction contains:

 + An expression that provides the objects to test.
 Usually, it's one object only, but a [Query Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/QueryExpression.md) for example can return more than one.
 + A set of names that will be used to create new variables if an attachment is successful.
-There must be as many names as there are objects to test.
 + A list of [attachments](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Attachment.md), tested in the order they appear, with types to test.
-In each attachment, there must be as many types as there are objects to test.
 + An else clause if no attachment succeeded.

 One after another, attachments check if the n<sup>th</sup> object conforms to the n<sup>th</sup> type in the attachment.
 Note that conversion isn't applied in this case.